wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 install Wire.

 ## Installing docker

+Note: If you are using a Hetzner machine, docker should already be installed (you can check with `docker version`) and you can skip this section.

 On your machine (we call this the "admin host"), you need to have `docker` installed (or any other compatible container runtime really, even though instructions may need to be modified).
 See [how to install